phisko/kengine/components/data/GodRaysComponent.md

 float defaultStepLength = 25.f;
 ```

-In the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)'s god ray shaders, volumetric lighting is achieved by performing a raycast from the camera's position for each pixel, up to the position of the object seen in that pixel.
+In [kreogl](https://github.com/phisko/kreogl)'s god ray shaders, volumetric lighting is achieved by performing a raycast from the camera's position for each pixel, up to the position of the object seen in that pixel.
 At each step of the raycast, the algorithm increments a value if the ray's position is lit, and that value indicates the total illumination for the pixel.

 `nbSteps` is the number of steps in each ray cast.
 Higher values mean better accuracy in the volumetric lighting, but also a much larger performance cost.